 The Wells Book Arts Center Today

 Many people have worked together to further the book arts at Wells.
 Bruce Bennett served as Director from 1993 to 2002, guiding it through its infancy and formative years into a flourishing reality.
 Terrence Chouinard became Director in 2002, at the end of his term as second Victor Hammer Fellow, and served in that position until January 2008.
-His tenure as Director is noted for his concentrated and energetic efforts to expand the program, including establishing the Book Arts Minor, and the printing of five books.
-Nancy Gil, long-time Lecturer in French, served as Assistant Director from fall 2002 till January 2008, when she was asked to serve as Interim Director.
+Nancy Gil, long-time Lecturer in French, served as Assistant Director from fall 2002 till January 2008, and as Director from 2008 until her retirement in 2014.
+Richard Kegler was hired as Director in the Summer of 2014 and is currently guiding the Wells Book Arts Center and Wells College Press into its next phase as a Center Of Excellence.
 Our distinguished Board of Advisors, including important members of the larger book arts world, offers a valuable network of resources, including internship opportunities for Wells students.

 With such abundant resources, dedicated faculty, friends, alumnae and students, the Book Arts Center has continued to grow and thrive.
 New courses are being developed, more students are declaring the minor and even individualized majors that include the book arts.
 As the book arts are enjoying a resurgence on campuses across the country, the Center continues to reveal the essential role of the book in Western culture by teaching the practice and history of the book arts.
 The Center's Book Arts Summer Institute has been bringing nationally and internationally renowned book artists to the Wells campus each summer since 2005.
 In the spirit of its founders, the Wells Book Arts Center continues to serve and educate the campus and community every day.